milmilkat/WookieBooks/README.md

 push your changes to the master branch.
 After you have pushed your code, you may submit the assignment by emailing a link to the repository.
 All the best and happy coding,

+## To Do
+- Global exception handler
+- Reading Db connection string from appsettings
+- Identity, Authentication, Authorization
+- Documentation